Coyote frees the Buffalo [archive]

-"It is good that all miners shut up."
+"It is good that all mine are shut up."
 But he was uneasy, and he rose to go out and make sure.
 When he

 came to the rocky bluff, he opened the rock door, saw that the caverns were empty, and shouted out to his

 son, "They are all gone!
 I knew that pup was no pup!"

 When Coyote reached his own village, he called out, "Hoh, everyone!
 I, Coyote, have brought buffalo for our hunters to hunt.